 How to use the new Color Balance tool?

-Note that the featured image (on top) of this blog was coloured with the Purple Punch preset.
+Note that the featured image (on top) of this blog was colored with the Purple Punch preset.

 There is actually a fourth new aspect to this tool, but I will uncover that in a minute (spoiler: see User Interface).

-Another new feature that a lot of users will really like, I suspect, is the use of tokens in path names.
-Path names are the names of sub folders.
-And yes, you can use a sequence of sub folders with tokens for the respective parts of your path.
-Sounds awfully technical and complex, so some examples please!
+Pathnames are the names of subfolders.
+And yes, you can use a sequence of subfolders with tokens for the respective parts of your path.
+Sounds awfully technical and complex, so some examples, please!
 Let’s start with the import folder.

 Dynamic Import Locations

-This was one example on import with dynamic locations.
+This was one example of import with dynamic locations.
 Let’s see what we can do with output, that is exporting or processing.